qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_analysis_tools.rst

   Destination layer to calculate the nearest point

-``Hub layer name attribute`` [tablefield: any]
-  Choose the attribute of the destination layer that will be copied into the output
+``Hub layer name attribute`` [tablefield: any] Attribute of the destination layer that will be copied into the output

 ``Measurement unit`` [selection]
-  The distance filed in the output attribute table will be calculated according to this choice:
+  The distance field in the output attribute table will be calculated according to this choice:

   * Meters